-Program Improvements: The County will continue to improve on its data recording including utilizing the state's on-line reporting system.
+Program Improvements: The County will continue to improve its data recording including utilizing the state's on-line reporting system, including utilizing a new software application to record lighting violations in a more efficient manner.
 The county will also carry on with researching ways to develop additional statistical evaluations.
 This will improve the County's ability to make proper management decisions for the protection of listed species.